-Palau Community College is an accessible public educational institution helping to meet the technical, academic, cultural, social, and economic needs of students and communities by promoting learning opportunities and developing personal excellence.
+Palau Community College is an accessible comprehensive public educational institution helping to meet the technical, academic, cultural, social, and economic needs of students and communities by promoting learning opportunities and developing personal excellence.

 Palau Community College (PCC) was founded in 1969 as a two-year post-secondary vocational/technical institution.
 It grew out of a trade school that had its beginning in 1927 during the Japanese administration prior to World War II.
 PCC began with a small group of students enrolled in one vocational program on a campus with limited physical facilities.
 It was known at that time as Micronesian Occupational Center.

 The expansion of vocational education resulted from such factors as a growing political awareness, articulation among the states/republics of Micronesia, and a greater commitment to educational and economic development by the United States of America.
 Funding permitted the addition of facilities and staff so that by 1976, training programs were provided in more than twenty specific vocational areas grouped into ten trade clusters.
 The goal of a post-secondary institution for vocational education to prepare students with necessary skills and knowledge needed in a developing and expanding economy has not changed through the years.